dantleech/blog/content/posts/2026/01-30-space.md

 conceptual boundaries, internal cohesion and singular purpose.
-They are most commonly recognised as distributable libraries and at best abide by the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.
+They are most commonly recognised as distributable libraries and at best abide by the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles[^packagedesign].
 Packages can measure their _stability_ by counting the number of reasons they need to change - each concern or dependency that a package has is a potential reason to change - **if a package needs to change often then it is unstable** and unstable code is unreliable.